30 watercolor painting ideas for beginners

 Choose one of the larger brushes from your set and try using loose strokes to create movement in your painting.
 You might find it easier to do this if you paint quickly!

 10. Botanical art

 The natural world is full of watercolor painting inspiration!
 If you're going out on a country walk, pick up some plants along the way and bring them home to paint.
 Try to avoid picking any unusual wild flowers that you come across – some varieties are rare, so it's best to leave them where they are.

 Emma Mitchell is an artist and author who finds that spending time in nature is great for her mental health.
 Have a go at this fun botanical watercolour project from her book Making Winter and see what you can produce.

 If you'd like to find more beautiful projects to make, you can buy Making Winter by Emma Mitchell from Amazon for £6.41.

-Autumn is one of my favourite times of the year – those fall colours turn the landscape into vivid shades of red, rusty orange and ochre.
-I love to collect autumn leaves to paint as a quick watercolor project.
+Autumn is one of our favourite times of the year – those fall colors turn the landscape into vivid shades of red, rusty orange and ochre.
+We love to collect autumn leaves to paint as a quick watercolor project.
 Start with the lightest colour (yellow), then add any reds or oranges over the top.